Thor (film): Plot

 Loki discovers that he is Laufey's biological son, adopted by Odin after the war ended.
 Loki confronts Odin, who wearily falls into the deep "Odinsleep" to recover his strength.
 Loki takes the throne in Odin's stead and offers Laufey the chance to kill Odin and retrieve the Casket.
 Sif and the Warriors Three, unhappy with Loki's rule, attempt to return Thor from exile, convincing Heimdall, gatekeeper of the Bifröst—the means of traveling between worlds—to allow them passage to Earth.
-Aware of their plan, Loki sends the Destroyer, a seemingly indestructible automaton, to pursue them and kill Thor.
-The warriors find Thor, but the Destroyer attacks and defeats them, prompting Thor to offer himself instead.
-Struck by the Destroyer and near death, Thor proves himself worthy by his sacrifice to wield Mjölnir.
+Aware and suspicious of their plan, Loki sends the Destroyer, a seemingly indestructible automaton, to pursue them and kill Thor.
+The warriors find Thor, but the Destroyer attacks and overpowers them, prompting Thor to offer himself instead.
+Struck by the Destroyer and near death, Thor proves himself worthy to wield Mjölnir.
 The hammer returns to him, restoring his powers and enabling him to defeat the Destroyer.
-Kissing Foster goodbye and vowing to return, he leaves with his fellow Asgardians to confront Loki.
+Thor and Jane kiss each other goodbye before he leaves with his fellow Asgardians to confront Loki.

 In Asgard, Loki betrays and kills Laufey.
-Thor arrives and Loki reveals his plan to destroy Jotunheim with the Bifröst Bridge.
-Thor fights Loki before destroying the Bifröst Bridge to stop Loki's plan, stranding himself in Asgard.
-Odin awakens and prevents the brothers from falling into the abyss created in the wake of the bridge's destruction, but Loki allows himself to fall when Odin rejects his pleas for approval.
-Loki ends up falling into a wormhole and arrives at Earth.
-Thor makes amends with Odin, admitting he is not ready to be king; meanwhile, on Earth, Foster and her team search for a way to open a portal to Asgard.
+Thor arrives, and Loki reveals his plan to destroy Jotunheim with the Bifröst Bridge.
+Thor fights Loki before destroying the Bifröst Bridge to stop Loki's plan.
+Odin awakens and prevents the brothers from falling into the abyss created in the wake of the bridge's destruction; when Odin rejects Loki's pleas for approval, Loki allows himself to fall into the abyss.
+Thor makes amends with Odin, admitting he is not ready to be king and longs to see Jane.
+Meanwhile, on Earth, Foster and her team search for a way to open a portal to Asgard.

 In a post-credits scene, Selvig is taken to a S.H.I.E.L.D. facility, where Nick Fury opens a briefcase and asks him to study a mysterious cube-shaped object, which Fury says may hold untold power.
-An invisible Loki prompts Selvig to agree.
+An invisible Loki, who survived his fall and arrived on Earth, secretly prompts Selvig to agree.